Armin-Montigny/MCDC/README.md

 step.
 First, essential prime implicants will be extracted, then we will look for dominating columns and rows.
 Redundant stuff will be deleted.
 The method will be applied iteratively until everything could be eliminated, or a cyclic core is left.

 The resolution of the cyclic core is a smart implementation of the set cover / unate coverage problem solver.
 Basically, an optimized version of Petrick's method is used to find all possible coverage sets.
 After that some heuristic algorithms are used to detect a minimum irredundant disjunctive normal form (DNF).

 The next step can be controlled by the flag "-umdnf".
-This means, we can continue further operations with this minimized DNF or use the original boolean expression.
+This means, we can continue further operations with the minimized DNF or use the original boolean expression.

-It should be noted, that none minimized expression will result in longer calculation times and higher memory consumption.
+It should be noted, that none minimized expressions will result in longer calculation times and higher memory consumption.

 The new or original source code (boolean expression), will be compiled again.
 This time into an abstract syntax tree, which can be shown to the user.
+The compiler uses the same front end, so the, same scanner and parser.
+Just the code geenerator is different and creates the AST (abstract syntax tree), stored in a linear respresentation, in a vector but with linked elements.

 If MC/DC test case generation is intended (default, can be switched off with flag "-nomcdc"), a (long running) brute force algorithm is started, which evaluates the AST for all possible pairs of test values.
+An attributed AST for all possible input values is calculated (2^n).

+Then, an influencing tree for all possible combinations of the existing ASTs will be calculated.
+Since we need to find test pairs, every AST is combined with all other ASTs to create an influencing tree.
+Then the result is checked for MC/DC criteria and MC/DC type.
+The overall number of combinations is 2^n(2^(n-1)-1)/2.
+So, also here we have a goemetrical growth in calculation time depending on the number of conditions n.

-The influencing tree is constructed and checked for MC/DC criteria and MC/DC type.
-This will often result in many possible MC/DC test pairs per condition.
-To find the minimum set of test vectors, we employ again the set cover/unate coverage solver.
+All this will often result in many possible MC/DC test pairs per condition.
+To find the minimum set of test pairs and with that a minimum test vector, we employ again the set cover/unate coverage solver.
+Every condition must be covered by at least one value from a test pair.

 With many heuristic functions, a resulting minimum test set will be generated and recommended.